+Image courtesy of Susdrain

-Example 3 - Rills This is an example of a more architecturally landscaped feature.
+Example 3 - Rills

+This is an example of a more architecturally landscaped feature.
 Property roof-water drainage and footpath run-off is diverted to vegetated channels.
 These not only reduce the volume of water entering the sewer, but also provide a pleasing public open space.

-Example 4 - Underdrained swales These linear swales are under-drained - that means they have a pipe underneath the feature into which the surface water can flow.
-Both through the channel itself and the under-drain the water is discharged back to the public sewer.
+Example 4 - Under-drained swales This linear swale is underdrained - that means it has a pipe underneath the feature into which the surface water can flow.
+Both through the channel itself and the underdrain the water is discharged back to the public sewer.

-Example 5 - Ponds/wetlands This retention pond is part of a residential development and acts to attenuate flows, reduce flood risk, improve water quality, enhance biodiversity, create habitats and enhance community amenity.
+Example 5 - Ponds/ wetlands This retention pond is part of a residential development and acts to attenuate flows, reduce flood risk, improve water quality, enhance biodiversity, create habitats and enhance community amenity.
 Receiving property roof-water and some highway run-off from the development site, it has been specifically designed with landscaping to be a feature within the development site.
 Water flows into the pond through an inlet structure, and it is carried through the "channel" and discharged via an effective outfall to a receiving water body.
-The pond performs the function of carrying away surface water, and it provides an additional "cleansing" function.
+The pond performs the function of carrying away surface water ,and it provides an additional "cleansing" function.
 Example 6 - Infiltration basins and soakaways Only a suitably designed and constructed infiltration basin or soakaway would qualify as a public sewer or sewer ancillary.
-This is a specifically designed feature to receive the volume of flow arriving at it and effectively distribute/ discharge it to the ground.
+This is a feature specifically designed to receive the volume of flow arriving at it and effectively distribute/ discharge it to the ground.

-Non-adoptable sustainable drainage systems The following are examples of systems, components, or features which are not adoptable as a public surface water sewer.
+Image courtesy of Susdrain Non-adoptable sustainable drainage systems The following are examples of systems, components, or features which are not adoptable as a public surface water sewer.
 Example 7 - Highway drainage Any system that only provides highway drainage is not adoptable by the water and sewerage company.
 A system may accept some highway drainage, but this cannot be the main purpose of the system.
 Developers should speak to their local Highway Authority to discuss the adoption of assets that just serve the highway.
-Early discussions should be had with both the water and sewerage company, and Highway Authority for sewerage systems that serve both the highway and property.
+Early discussions should be had with both the water and sewerage company and Highway Authority for sewerage systems that serve both the highway and property.
 As at present, there needs to be an agreement in place for highway drainage to be discharged through a sustainable drainage feature that is a sewer.

-Image courtesy of Susdrain Example 8 - Private drainage features SuDS features, such as water-butts, cisterns, water-barrels; permeable paving; rain water harvesting systems and rainsave planters; and green or blue roofs are classed as building drainage, even where flows from more than one property are conveyed.
+Example 8 - Private drainage features SuDS features, such as water-butts, cisterns, water-barrels; permeable paving; rain water harvesting systems and rainsave planters; and green or blue roofs are classed as building drainage, even where flows from more than one property are conveyed.
 These cannot qualify as public sewers and will remain the responsibility of the homeowners.
-Their use, however, plays a crucial role in an integrated approach to water management.
-Capturing rainwater is an important way of helping to secure future supplies.
-These source control features reduce the volume of water draining to the sewer system.
+Their use, however, plays a crucial role in a holistic integrated approach to water management. capturing rainwater is an important way of helping to secure future supplies.
+These features provide source control by reducing the volume of roof-water draining to the sewer system.
 Collecting this water in water butts and rainwater harvesting systems provides an important supply of water to use around the home, helping to reduce demand.